What can I do before listing my vacation rental?

-Consider contacting an insurance broker and a tax advisor to understand how the rental property will impact your taxes and overall liability.
-Rental property owners are essentially running a business, and so it may also benefit you to consider incorporating your rental property business for tax and liability purposes.
+Consider contacting a tax professional to understand how your rental property may impact your taxes and overall liability.
+Rental property owners are essentially running a business.
+This means that many may benefit from incorporating their rental property business for tax and liability purposes.

 Rocket Lawyer has you covered with customizable rental documents for your every property management need.
-Lease documents can be signed electronically, making remote agreements affordable and easy to manage.
-If you need to consult with an attorney, that's easy too.
-Reach out to a Rocket Lawyer On Call® attorney for answers to your questions and advice tailored to your specific needs.
+Lease documents can be signed electronically, making agreements easy to finalize and manage.
+If you need to consult with a lawyer, that's easy too.
+Reach out to a Rocket Lawyer network attorney for answers to your questions and advice tailored to your specific needs.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.